My mom is a warrior

 - Apr 2

-She was one of nine children.
-Her early life was lived on farms, bouncing between Oregon and California, following the seasonal rhythms of farm work.
-They lived in one-room shacks and tiny homes, often without stability, structure, or even love.
-That kind of childhood leaves a mark.
-It teaches you to fend for yourself early, to make do with little, and to question whether love is something you deserve.
+She grew up as one of nine children, raised on farms, constantly moving between Oregon and California to follow seasonal farm work.
+They lived in one-room shacks and tiny homes, often without stability or love.
+It was survival mode every day.
+That kind of beginning leaves scars—it teaches you to fend for yourself early, to make do with little, and to question whether love is something you’ll ever deserve.

-And yet—she never quit.
 She’s one of the most resourceful people I know.
 Always searching for answers.
-Always learning.
-Always trying to move forward, no matter how many times life knocked her down.
-Im proud to say I get that trait from her.
+Always trying to figure things out.
+Always finding a way to move forward, no matter how many times life knocked her down.
+I’m proud to say I get that trait from her.

+She is strong.
 She is stubborn.
-She is strong.
-She is compassionate.
-She always believed me when others didn’t.
+She always believed in me.
 She never doubted me.
 She taught me real-life skills and how to survive.
-She also taught me how not to be—and I say that with love.
-Her choices, good and bad, helped shape my own.
+And yes, she also taught me how not to be.
+Her life helped shape my choices, in both what I wanted to follow and what I wanted to change.
+I say that with love and respect.

-But it didn’t happen overnight.
-I was angry for a long time.
-I carried deep hurt.
-I didn’t understand her or the decisions she made.
-Until one day, I finally broke down and prayed, “Lord, please remove this hate in my heart and give me time with my mom—to know her, to love her.”
+But this healing didn’t come overnight.
+For a long time, I carried deep hurt.
+I was angry.
+I didn’t understand her.
+I judged her for decisions I didn’t agree with.
+Until one day, I prayed, “Lord, please remove this hate from my heart and give me time with my mom—to know her, to love her.”

 And God answered.

 He softened my heart.
-He opened my eyes.
-I started to see her not through the lens of my pain, but through the lens of her own.
+He gave me eyes to see her not through the lens of my pain, but through the lens of her own.
 She didn’t have the tools.
 She didn’t have the support.
-She was doing the best she could with what she had.
-And now, I see her.
-All of her.
+She was doing the best she could with the hand she was dealt.

-She’s not perfect, but she’s powerful.
+Now, I see her clearly.
+She’s not perfect—but she is powerful.
 She’s a survivor.
 She’s a fighter.
-She is a woman of faith who kept going when so many would have given up.
+She’s a woman of faith who never gave up when she had every reason to.

 My mom is a warrior.

-And I love her for who she is.
+And I love her for exactly who she is.

 Comments